 Immediately rescheduled to take place the day after to the extent that thousands of fans were allowed entry to River's El Monumental stadium, it was eventually called off at the last minute.
 South America's football governing body CONMEBOL scheduled a meeting to decide when and where the game would be played.

-CONMEBOL have cited a number of reasons as to why the game will be played in Madrid.
+CONMEBOL has cited a number of reasons as to why the game will be played in Madrid.
 The decision has sparked widespread outcry and heated debate among football fans and officials alike.
-Regardless of what your opinion is the final will take place on Sunday 9 December at 19.30 UK time.
+Regardless of what your opinion is, the final will take place on Sunday, December 9 at 7.30pm UK time.
 Madrid will provide a safe and encouraging atmosphere to determine who will become the outright champions of South America.

 The Iberian peninsula is also the perfect pit stop for the eventual victor as they make their way to the UAE.
 The Emirates will host this year's Club World Cup which kicks off only three days after the Copa Libertadores final is due to take place.